itteco/iframely/README.md

  - And specifies technological approaches and use case for embeds to improve end user's experience in modern realities (HTML5, CSS3, HTTP1.1)

 (c) 2013 Itteco Software Corp.
+Licensed under MIT.

-License is TBD.
-We envision free for non-commercial use, and a fee for commercial use.
+If you use this software, we'd love to hear from you.
+Give us a shout on Twitter [@iframely](https://twitter.com/iframely) and spread the word.

 ## Jump To